ajgarlag/AjglTwigExtensionsBundle/README.md

 AjglTwigExtensionsBundle
 ========================

-This bundles integrates the AjglCsv library into Symfony.
+This bundles integrates the AjglTwigExtensions library into Symfony.

 Documentation